 Instructions

-- In a bowl, mix ground pork, garlic, ginger, soy sauce, sesame oil, green onion, salt, and pepper until well combined.
+- Make the Wonton Filling: In a bowl, mix ground pork, soy sauce, sesame oil, ginger, garlic, green onions, salt, and white pepper until well combined.

-- Place 1 tsp of the filling in the center of each wonton wrapper.
-Fold into a triangle and seal the edges with water.
-Then fold the two corners together to create the classic wonton shape.
+- Fill the Wontons: Place a teaspoon of filling in the center of each wonton wrapper.
+Moisten the edges with water, fold in half to form a triangle, and press to seal.
+Bring the two corners together and pinch.

-- Gently drop the wontons into the simmering broth.
-Cook for 4–5 minutes or until the wontons float to the surface and the filling is fully cooked.
+- Cook the Wontons: Gently drop the wontons into the simmering broth and cook for 5–7 minutes, or until they float to the top.

 Notes

-- Add bok choy or mushrooms to the broth for extra flavor.
+- Add mushrooms or shrimp for extra flavor.

 Your email address will not be published.
 Required fields are marked *